chef/knife-azure/README.md

       :azure_source_image               Required.
 Specifies the name of the disk image to use to create the virtual machine.
 Do a "knife azure image list" to see a list of available images.
-      :azure_storage_account            A name for the storage account that is unique within Windows Azure.
+      :azure_storage_account            A name for the storage account that is unique within Microsoft Azure.
                                         Storage account names must be between 3 and 24 characters in length and use numbers and lower-case letters only.
 This name is the DNS prefix name and can be used to access blobs, queues, and